ArunaStorage/documentation/docs/get_started/basic_usage/13_How-To-Hooks.md

 === ":simple-rust: Rust"

     ```rust linenums="1"
-    // Create tonic/ArunaAPI request to create a new external Hook which triggers on object creation
+    // Create tonic/ArunaAPI request to create a new external Hook which triggers
+    //    - on object finish
+    //    - if the object is tagged with the hook key 'fasta-validation'
     let request = CreateHookRequest {
         name: "Fasta-Validation".to_string(),
         trigger: Some(Trigger {
-            trigger_type: TriggerType::ObjectCreated as i32,
+            trigger_type: TriggerType::ObjectFinished as i32,
+            filters: vec![Filter {
+                filter_variant: Some(FilterVariant::KeyValue(KeyValue {
                     key: "fasta-validation".to_string(),
                     value: "".to_string(),
+                    variant: KeyValueVariant::Hook as i32,
+                })),
+            }],
         }),
         hook: Some(Hook {
             hook_type: Some(HookType::ExternalHook(ExternalHook {